Process

 Boundaries

-What HREVN does, what it does not do, and what changes in practice
+What HREVN does, what it does not do, and what really changes

 What HREVN does

-It organizes the case state, turns scattered work into a verifiable dossier and produces outputs that technical and non-technical reviewers can both use.
+It organizes the state of the case, turns scattered work into a reviewable documentary dossier and produces outputs that technical and non-technical reviewers can both use.

 What HREVN does not do